subashini7/prasanna_web/content/biography.md

 <img class="prasanna" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="330"/>
 </div>

-Next generation products and services are becoming more thoughtful than ever before.
-In doing so, they are transforming every industry built with human ingenuity—from enterprise to consumer; space to energy; and from healthcare to finance.
+Prasanna leads mission driven engineering teams to build next generation products and services.
+As an engineer, founder and a leader, he brings the best out of people to create opportunities of a lifetime.

-Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.
+Prasanna views technology as the key to unlock the true potential of every industry built with human ingenuity—from enterprise to consumer; space to energy; and healthcare to finance.

-Prasanna is the Founder of Dishcare.
-Previously, he served as the Head of Engineering at Osmo, Head of Data Monitoring at Orbital, Founder of Exnodes, VP Engineering at Arecont and has held senior roles at Ricoh Innovations, KLA and D. E. Shaw.
+Previously, Prasanna served as the CEO of Dishcare, Head of Engineering at Osmo, Head of Data Monitoring at Orbital, CEO of Exnodes, VP Engineering at Arecont and has held senior roles at Ricoh Innovations, KLA and D. E. Shaw.

 Prasanna was a Postdoc at Caltech and holds a PhD from the University of Colorado Boulder and a BE from GCT Coimbatore.
 He studied Business at Stanford University and served as an Editor of Optica before serving as a panel member of the U.S. National Science Foundation.
 Prasanna's 31 patents and 45 publications have earned 2300 citations.

 Prasanna's work has been recognized by the University of Colorado Outstanding PhD Award, U.S. EB-1 Extraordinary Ability Classification, Optica Outstanding Paper Award, SPIE Science & Engineering Award, CPIA awards and the GCT Coimbatore Gold Medal.